 - 1. Retain the original window openings. - a.
 Retain the location, pattern, and size of original window openings. - b.
 It is not appropriate to reduce or enlarge original window openings. - c.
 It is not appropriate to close in original window openings. - 2.
-Preserve original windows and associated features.

-- Retain early or original windows, including all functional and decorative elements such as the sash, hardware, and casing, as well as any decorative moldings or hoods. - b.
-It is not appropriate to remove historic leaded, stained, or prismatic glass. - c.
-Burglar bars, security grilles, and other visually-intrusive elements are not appropriate. - 3.
-Improve the energy efficiency of intact original windows rather than replacing them.
+Preserve original windows and associated features. - Retain early or original windows, including all functional and decorative elements such as the sash, hardware, and casing, as well as any decorative moldings or hoods. - a.
+It is not appropriate to remove historic leaded, stained, or prismatic glass. - b.
+Burglar bars, security grilles, and other visually- intrusive elements are not appropriate. - 3.
+Improve the energy efficiency of intact original windows rather than replacing them. - Low-e or other light-absorbing coatings are only appropriate on the primary facade when it can be demonstrated that there will be no significant change in the original appearance of the glass.

-- Low-e or other light-absorbing coatings are only appropriate on the primary facade when it can be demonstrated that there will be no significant change in the original appearance of the glass. - b.
-Enhance energy efficiency by installing storm windows. - Align storm windows within the original opening.
+- b.
+Enhance energy efficiency by installing storm windows. - i.
+Align storm windows within the original opening.
 Altering an opening to accommodate a storm window is not appropriate. - Wood-framed storm windows are most appropriate, but baked-on enamel-finished or anodized aluminum is also acceptable if the finish color matches that of the building's trim.
 Bare aluminum sashes are not appropriate. - iii.
 Storm windows that do not allow for a full-view of the primary window or do not have a meeting rail that aligns with that of the primary window are not appropriate. - iv.
 Interior storm windows are encouraged but should be installed in a manner that limits the potential for damaging condensation to form on the primary window.
-Incorporate air-tight gaskets, ventilating holes, and/or removal clips.

-- 4. If replacement is necessary, replace historic materials in kind. - a.
-Replace historic window sashes only when they are determined to be deteriorated beyond repair. - Replace only the deteriorated component of a historic window (such as the sash) rather than replace the entire assembly. - Properly recess replacement window sashes within the opening to protect the window, allow water runoff, and preserve historic profiles.
+Incorporate air-tight gaskets, ventilating holes, and/or removal clips. - 4.
+If replacement is necessary, replace historic materials in kind. - a.
+Replace historic window sashes only when they are determined to be deteriorated beyond repair. - b.
+Replace only the deteriorated component of a historic window (such as the sash) rather than replace the entire assembly. - c.
+Properly recess new window sashes within the opening to protect the window, allow water runoff, and preserve historic profiles. - d.
+It is not appropriate to enlarge or reduce the size of the original opening to accommodate the installation of a replacement window. - e.
+Replacement windows are to match the operation type (e.g., doublehung) of the original window. - f.
+Alternative materials for replacement windows may be considered, as long as the replacements match the overall size, muntin configuration and profile, meeting rail width and profile, and style of original windows.